theguega/neural-mpc/docs/main.typ

 Our goal is to develop a robust and reliable controller that can handle uncertainties and disturbances in the system.
 To this end, we introduce small Gaussian noise to both the input state $[q_1, q_2, q_3, dot(q)_1, dot(q)_2, dot(q)_3]$ and the output action $tau_"MPC"$.
 This noise simulates real-world conditions such as sensor noise, actuator noise, and environmental disturbances.
 Because the data generation pipeline can produce an arbitrary number of samples, we collect a large dataset for training and increase the number of samples until the validation loss plateaus or computational limits are reached.

-For this purpose we ran a simple experiment with both SVR and MLP models from `Scikit-learn` and compared their performance while increasing the number of samples progressively.
+We ran a simple experiment with both SVR and MLP models from `Scikit-learn` and compared their performance while increasing the number of samples progressively.

 #figure(
   image("figures/dataset_scale_plot.png", width: 80%),